chef/chef-client-docs/content/license/troubleshooting.md

 ## Support contact

-For any licensing issues, contact [chef-sales@progress.com](mailto:chef-sales@progress.com) with your license details, error logs, and a description of the issue.
+For any licensing issues, contact [Aditya V](mailto:aditya.v@progress.com) or [Ankur Mundra](mailto:ankur.mundra@progress.com) with your license details, error logs, and a description of the issue.